 Participants may be either members of the applicant organization or registered Grants.gov applicants outside the organization.

-Individual Applicants: If you are registered in Grants.gov as an individual (i.e., not applying on behalf of an organization), some of the steps and user roles associated with Workspace do not apply to you.
+Individual Applicants: If you are registered in Grants.gov and only have an individual profile (i.e., not applying on behalf of an organization), some of the steps and user roles associated with Workspace do not apply to you.
 Review the Grants.gov Variations for Individual Applicants help article for more information.

 The Workspace Participant access level is considered a category of access.
-Any user listed in the Participants tab, thereby defined as a Workspace Participant, may also have the Authorized Applicant (AOR) role, the Manage Workspace role, the Workspace Owner access level, a combination of these roles and access levels, or no additional role or access level.
+Any user listed in the Participants tab, thereby defined as a Workspace Participant, may also have the Workspace Manager role, Standard or Expanded AOR roles, the Workspace Owner access level, a combination of these roles and access levels, or no additional role or access level.
 All of these users are still Workspace Participants contributing their part in that workspace.

-The Manage Workspace role enables a user to create new workspaces.
+The Workspace Manager role enables a user to create new workspaces.

-Upon creating a workspace, the user with the Manage Workspace role inherits the Workspace Owner access.
+Upon creating a workspace, the user with the Workspace Manager role inherits the Workspace Owner access.

-Any Participant with the Manage Workspace role may have the Workspace Owner access level assigned to them by the current Workspace Owner.
+Any Participant with the Workspace Manager role may have the Workspace Owner access level assigned to them by the current Workspace Owner.

 A Participant with the Workspace Owner access level allows the user to manage other users' access to a workspace.
 There can only be one Workspace Owner per workspace.

-The Authorized Applicant (AOR) role enables a Workspace Participant to submit applications on behalf of the organization.
+The Standard Authorized Organization Representative (Standard AOR) role enables a Workspace Participant to submit applications on behalf of the organization.

-The AOR role may only be assigned to a user by the organization's EBiz POC or an AOR with expanded access, or the organization's MPIN – all of which are considered “super-users”.
+The Standard AOR role may only be assigned to a user by the organization's EBiz POC or a user with the Expanded AOR role.

-If a workspace does not have a participant with the AOR role, the application can only be submitted if a super-user accesses the workspace and clicks the Submit button.
+If a workspace does not have a participant with the Standard AOR role, the application can only be submitted if the EBiz POC or a user with the Expanded AOR role accesses the workspace and clicks the Submit button.